 Initially, I had planned on doing the walk first and then going for food afterwards and seeing if we felt up to the second walk afterwards.
 As per usual though, getting out with the kids always has us running late so we needed to eat as soon as we got into Newcastle.

 We decided to go to one of our favourite bar/restaurants Dat Bar to take advantage of their NE1 Restaurant Week offers.
-If you are near Monument and looking for somewhere for nice food and a great selection of lagers, beers and ales then I would highly recommend Dat Bar.
-We all really enjoyed our meals and were ready for some cardio to ease off our full tummies by the time we were done.
+If you are near Monument and looking for somewhere that has a great selection of lagers, beers and ales then I would highly recommend Dat Bar.

 Our walk started from Grey’s Monument, through the legendary Grainger Market, then Chinatown, along the town walls, before seeing the stunning architecture of Grey Street, to end the walk at St Nicholas Cathedral.